 Not only have they held up well, they provide a “Pottery Barn” look for less than half of the cost.
 Where just 1 sofa from Pottery Barn will cost about $1600, I bought my entire living room set from Ikea for $700.
 You cannot beat the price!

-***UPDATE 12-15-2016*** While I still have the white slip covers on my arm chairs, I have traded out the white sofa slip cover for a darker, more kid friendly color, Nordvalla Dark Gray, also avaiable through Ikea.
+***UPDATE 12-15-2016*** While I still have the white slip covers on my arm chairs, I have traded out the white sofa slip cover for a darker, more kid friendly color, Nordvalla Dark Gray, also available through Ikea (or you can buy it here ).
 While I was staying in the hospital giving birth to my second son, I had family taking care of my two-year-old.
 After getting home, I noticed a big yellow stain on the couch (which I assume was toddler urine).
 I sprayed it down with Oxy and washed it, but the stain would not come out.
 Therefore, I decided to go darker.
 I still believe the white will work with pets and kids, but the trick is immediately washing out the stain. *****

 Below is a picture of the Nordvalla Dark Gray slipcover from Ikea.